 - See comments.

 - Usually, the final result of the paper review is sent to the authors within 4-5 weeks of working days.
 If a revision is necessary, the author is asked to re-submit the revised manuscript incorporating the suggestions and recommendations of the peer-reviewer.

 - To facilitate rapid publication, authors are given a maximum of six weeks for revision from the date of notice and our system will send reminders every two weeks to the author.
 After six weeks, revised manuscripts will normally be considered new submissions.

 - Manuscripts that have been received for publication will be sent to copyediting.
 Copyediting does the editing process of articles submitted to improve grammar and clarity of writing, works with Author to ensure everything is in place and ensures compliance in journal bibliography and textual style, and produces edited copies to be sent to the Layout Editor.
 Layout Editors perform a layout process to be converted into a "galley" file in PDF, HTML format which will appear in the journal publication format.

-- Before being sent to the publication section, the manuscript will be sent to the proofreading to be read, corrected, and studied writing errors including the writing format in the article script that was done with the author.
+- Before being sent to the publication section, the manuscript will be sent to the proofreading to be read, corrected, and studied for writing errors including the writing format in the article script that was done with the author.
 Typographic and format errors will be corrected by the layout editor.
 Finally, the text will be sent to the Publication Editor to determine the publication schedule, update the page on the website, and update the metadata from the final text.